-If the EV3 Brick does not find your network in its search, the network may be hidden.
-To connect to a hidden network, select 'Add hidden'.
+If the EV3 Brick does not find your network, it may be hidden.
+To connect to a hidden network, select "Add hidden."

-You will then be asked to enter the name, encryption type, and password for the hidden network you wish to add (upper and lower case do matter here).
-Once done, the EV3 Brick will be connected to the hidden network and the network will be included in the network list.
+You will then be asked to enter the name, encryption type, and password for the hidden network you wish to add (upper and lower cases do matter here).
+Once done, the EV3 Brick will be connected to the hidden network and it will be included in the network list.